 I used maple syrup to give these almonds a sweet, crunchy coating.
 You can substitute honey instead of maple syrup (if you don’t need these to be strictly vegan).

-These almonds are quick and easy to prepare.
+This recipe is quick and easy to make.
 Start by adding the coconut oil, almonds, salt, cinnamon, and cloves to a large nonstick pan set to low-medium heat on the stove.

 Cook for five minutes to toast the almonds.
 Be sure to stir constantly to make sure they don’t burn.